ceph/ceph-deploy/README.rst

 able to SSH to them without passwords (use SSH keys and an agent), and you should have passwordless ``sudo`` set up on the servers.

+If you edit the ``mon host`` entry in ``ceph.conf``, note that you need to be able to SSH to those names or IP addresses too, and not just the hostnames you use on the command line.

 To create a new configuration file, decide what hosts will run ``ceph-mon``, and run::